 Staying connected while traveling is now super convenient and cost-effective.
 A few tips will help you get set-up with travel data on your dual-SIM iPhone.
-(Also – see promo codes for discount at the end of blog)
+(Also – see promo codes for $5 discount at the end of this blog)

-GigSky’s Senior Director of Operations, Rudra Rishy-Maharaj, oversees our Customer Support Team and is very familiar with typical issues customers encounter when first using eSIM on iPhone.
-Below, Rudra shares the most common conundrums (such as HELP!
+This post addresses the most common conundrums (such as HELP!
 I deleted my eSIM) and how to avoid them.
-Read on to get Rudra’s tips for the best travel connectivity experience with dual-SIM iPhone.
+Read on to get tips for the best travel connectivity experience with dual-SIM iPhone.

 Does my iPhone have eSIM?

 The newest versions of iPhones, all those released since September 2018, have dual-SIM capabilities.
 This means in addition to a traditional, physical SIM, these devices allow the user to access a secondary service through the use of an embedded SIM or eSIM.
 If you have an iPhone XS/XS Max or iPhone XR, you can use GigSky’s eSIM data service.

 The eSIM is accessed on the iPhone through the cellular settings.
 The GigSky app must also be downloaded on your phone in order to manage your account.
 One common misconception is that the eSIM is controlled through the GigSky app.
 In reality, the eSIM is simply how the data is delivered, while the GigSky app allows you to control your data plan, make purchases and monitor usage.

 How do I set up eSIM on my dual-SIM iPhone?